petermattia/petermattia/_cyclic_voltammetry_simulation/index.md

 Equations and discussion will be cross-referenced to Bard and Faulkner, with links to Wikipedia.

-Future goals include an additional tutorial sharing my findings, and porting this MATLAB app to the web.
+Future goals include an additional tutorial sharing what I've learned from these simulations and porting this MATLAB app to the web.

 Enjoy!

-#### **Note: This is a work in progress!**

 ### [Fundamental electrochemistry](/cyclic_voltammetry_simulation/fundamentals.html)